-Photos or graphics in PNG, JPG, GIF or BMP formats consist of pixels (picture elements) arranged in grid form, each of which is assigned multiple color information.
-The number of pixels in width and height also later determines the size of the print.
+Photos or graphics in PNG, JPG, GIF or BMP formats are made up of pixels (picture elements).
+The pixels are arranged in a grid and each one is assigned a color.
+The number of pixels (in width and height) also later determines the size of the print.

-We print textiles at 200 dpi.
-The abbreviation dpi stands for dots per inch, and this provides information on the density of the picture elements.
+With us so far?
+Ok, good.
+So, we print textiles at 200 dpi.
+The abbreviation dpi stands for dots per inch.
+This provides information on the density of the picture elements.
 A graphic that is 1000 pixels wide, for example, produces a design 5 inches wide when printed at 200 dpi.
 A 2000 pixel-wide graphic produces a 10 inch-wide design, etc.

-A design with a low pixel width or height (for example, 800 x 600 pixels) cannot therefore be easily enlarged without loss of quality (for example to 4.7 x 4 inches or more).
+If you’ve ever tried to set a small image as your desktop background or zoom in on a poor-quality smartphone photo, then you know what happens when an image doesn’t have enough pixels.
+A design with a low pixel width or height (for example, 800 x 600 pixels) can’t be easily enlarged without loss of quality (for example to 4.7 x 4 inches or more).
 Because of the "missing" pixels, the print would probably look blurry and out of focus.
-So only upload designs with sufficient resolution and number of pixels.
+So make sure to only upload designs with sufficient resolution and number of pixels to avoid that blurry effect.
 We recommend 200 dpi and a maximum of 4000 x 4000 pixels, so as not to exceed the maximum file size of 10 MB.

 Removal of unwanted backgrounds

-People frequently want to print a motif cut out of a photo or picture, and not the background itself.
-But it is not enough simply to create a white background, because this will mean that a white area is printed, which will be visible on both colored and white products.
-Backgrounds must be transparent so that they are ignored by our printer.
-Isolate your motif in a graphics program and save it as a PNG.
-Perhaps the following instructions for removing the background from a motif in Photoshop will be helpful:
+Spreadshirt customers often want to print a motif from a photo or other image without the background.
+But unfortunately, simply creating a white background doesn’t deliver the desired effect.
+With a white background, a white area is printed on your product which is visible on both colored and white products.
+Backgrounds must be transparent in order to be ignored by our printer.
+Isolate your motif in a graphics program and save it as a PNG file.

 Removing the background with Photoshop